Cincinnati riot of 1853: Aftermath

-The legal proceedings that followed were strongly biased in favor of the Germans.
 After the police had testified, the prosecuting attorney, William M. Dickson, said no proof had been given that there was intent to do violence to Cardinal Bedini.
 The court then dismissed the indictment on the basis that the case had been abandoned by the prosecution.
-The publisher of the Hochwachter was arrested, but later discharged when no proof was found of a conspiracy to murder the Nuncio.
+The publisher of the Hochwächter was arrested but later discharged when no proof was found of a conspiracy to murder the Nuncio.
 A meeting was called to protest the arrests and demand that the mayor resign.
 Although the mayor kept his job, the Chief of Police was dismissed.

 In his report to the Holy See, the Nuncio described the aftermath, "In Cincinnati, the demagogic rage of Europe surfaced with a vengeance.
 The German Revolutionary sentiment, which I have described elsewhere, launched their attack against this 'tyrant of Italian patriots' and the effect was truly tremendous. ...
 The fact is that the language of the American bishops began to change.
 Before Cincinnati they urged me not to be afraid, to go forward and not go back: afterwards, I began to hear repeated suggestions that it would be better if I returned to Europe."

 Feelings ran so high in the later part of Bedini's visit that in New York City he had to be smuggled into the ship for his return voyage.

 Although Cincinnati's Nativists had supported the German demonstrators, the incident continued to feed controversy over foreign immigration to America.
 Ultimately, the riot directly contributed to the rise of the anti-immigrant and anti-Catholic Know-Nothing Party and to conflicts with recent immigrants.

 Two years later, in the Cincinnati riots of 1855, a mob of Know-Nothing supporters carried out a pogrom of the German immigrants in Over-the-Rhine.